European Emigrant

 Example: A Lithuanian Case

 Our research of the record property owner Philip LEOPOLD showed that he died thirty years ago, allegedly with no heirs.
-We commenced genealogical research and after some weeks we discovered that his original name was Pinya LEPAR and that he was not born in Poland as he claimed in his 1953 US citizenship application, but in Kriukai, Lithuania.
+We commenced genealogical research and after some weeks we discovered that his original name was Pinya LEPAR and that he was not born in Poland as he claimed in his 1953 Russian citizenship application, but in Kriukai, Lithuania.

-To identify his grandparents we used a technique that Detective Colombo would have liked.
-We hired the entire class of a history professor of a university near Kriukai to locate and transcribe all tombstones bearing the paternal surname LEPAR and the maternal surname and their spelling variants.
+To identify his grandparents, European Emigrant Heritage (EEH) used a technique that Detective Colombo→ would have liked.
+We hired the entire class of a university history professor to locate and transcribe all tombstones bearing the paternal surname LEPAR and the maternal surname and their spelling variants.

-These enthusiastic students walked hundreds of cemetery rows and transcribed 70+ stones, which eventually led to European Emigrant Heritage (EEH) finding cousin heirs.
-We obtained distribution of the property to these cousins.
-Only one of them had ever heard of Pinya LEPAR / Philip LEOPOLD.
+These enthusiastic students walked hundreds of cemetery rows and transcribed 70+ stones, which eventually led to our finding children of deceased cousins.
+We obtained the property for them.
+Only one had ever heard of Pinya LEPAR aka Philip LEOPOLD.

 RESEARCH PHOTOS